 Are you thinking of getting an easel for your garden?
-I bought it recently for my own humble garden.
-Check out my Napco Metal Cross Easel review.
-(Warning: My photos leave a lot to be desired.)
+I bought one recently for my own humble garden.
+Here's my Napco Metal Cross Easel review.
+(Apology: My photos leave a lot to be desired...)

 The Napco 17.5” Metal Cross Easel arrived well packaged in a securely sealed box.
 The box was taped down securely on arrival.
 (I forgot to take a photograph before I opened it: enthusiasm getting the better of me, as usual!)